1. Policy Statement

 - the gift/benefit is not being offered in an attempt to influence decision making;

-- the gift/benefit is not being offered by a person or an agent of a person seeking to obtain a contract from Shannon Group;
+- the gift/benefit is not being offered by a person or an agent of a person seeking to obtain a contract from Shannon Heritage;

 - to do so would not effect or appear to effect the employee’s ability to make independent judgements on business transactions.

-- public disclosure of the transaction would not embarrass Shannon Group. - to do so will impose no obligation on either the employee or Shannon Group.
+- public disclosure of the transaction would not embarrass Shannon Heritage. - to do so will impose no obligation on either the employee or Shannon Heritage.

 - gifts are items of nominal intrinsic value and not more than one gift from a single source is accepted in any year; or